Anisotropic flow of convex hypersurfaces by the square root of the scalar curvature: Introduction

 \subsection{Outline}

 The paper is organized as follows.
 In Section \ref{sec-evo}, we find the evolution equations of tensors related to curvature.
 In Section \ref{sec-pinching}, a pinching estimate for the second fundamental form is shown.
 In general, the pinching estimate derived from a maximum principle to tensors plays a crucial role to prove the convergence of convex hypersurfaces.
 In \cite{A6}, the second derivative pinching estimates for a class of nonlinear parabolic equations were shown when the function describing the speed satisfies some structural criteria.
 For the flow \eqref{eq-main}, $F$ is the function composed of the anisotropic factor $\psi$ and second derivatives of $X$ which belongs to the space of concave functions.
 In order to control the trouble terms that appear in the modification of the maximum principle in \cite{A6}, an additional perturbation term is required in the pinching.
+In Section \ref{higherA}, we give upper bounds for the higher derivatives of the second fundamental form in terms of initial data and the derivatives of $\psi$.
+In Section \ref{sec-curvature}, applying the pinching estimate, we obtain the uniform upper bound of curvature before the blow up if $M_t$ is smooth.
 In Section \ref{global_boundedness}, we show a global $L^p$ estimate of a scale invariant curvature quantity for large $p$ and consequently obtain a global $L^{\infty}$ estimate using the Moser iteration.
 This also can be achieved from the De Giorgi method.
-In Section \ref{sec-curvature}, applying the pinching estimate, we obtain the uniform upper bound of curvature before the blow up (i.e. $0\leq t\leq T-\delta$) for any small $\delta>0$ if $M_t$ is smooth.
 For the rescaled flow, we also acquire a uniform curvature bound.
 Finally, in Section \ref{sec-asymptotic}, the proofs of Theorem \ref{thm-main-1} and Theorem \ref{thm-main-2} are given: the existence of a smooth limit manifold $M^*$ and the convergence of the rescaled flow to a round sphere under the conditions in Theorem \ref{thm-main-2}.
 Moreover, in dimension two, by rescaling the hypersurfaces homothetically so that the volume is preserved, it is shown that a soliton equation is realized by the limit profile.